MauroDataMapper/docs/docs/rest-api/pagination.md

         ]
     }
     ```
-where `n` is the total number of folders available.
+Where `n` is the total number of folders available.
 The number of `items` returned will be at most `max` items.

+---

 ## Default settings